leonvanbokhorst/pytorch-pixel-art-course/PROGRESS.md

 - Regular knowledge checks to reinforce learning
 - Explore more complex tensor operations
 - Practice with different types of image data
-- Experiment with different tensor shapes and dimensions
+- Experiment with more edge cases in tensor operations
-- Try combining multiple operations (reshaping + arithmetic)
+- Try combining multiple operations (e.g., indexing and reshaping)

 ---

-_Last updated: 2024-04-13_
+_Last updated: 2025-04-13 10:08:33 CEST_